Master of Arts

 - A major concentration of at least 12 credit hours in one discipline within either the social sciences or the humanities block and a minor concentration of at least 9 credit hours in a second, related discipline within the opposite block.

 - 3 credit hours of L501, an interdisciplinary seminar with variable topics and area focus.

 - The remaining 6 credit hours from Latin American and Caribbean studies courses or related courses in other departments.

 - Please see the CLACS Courses page for more information about specific courses.
-A PDF listing of upcoming courses is also available here: Spring 2014 Course List.
+A PDF listing of upcoming courses is also available here: Fall 2014 Course List.

 - Plan out the courses you will take during your Master’s career by using the M.A.
 Planning Form or the Dual-Degree Planning Form.

 Other Degree Requirements

 - Language Requirement - Reading proficiency in Spanish or Portuguese or, in special cases, in an Amerindian language or Haitian Creole.
 Find out more about languages offered through CLACS at our Languages page.

 - G.P.A. - B (3.0) average or above must be maintained in all courses counted towards the M.A. degree.